- About The Board

 575:10-1-9.
 Fees after becoming licensed as a psychologist

 (a) Fee to renew the license.
 The renewal fee shall not exceed four hundred dollars ($400.00) each year and is due prior to January 1 of each year.
+The Board may waive or prorate the renewal fee for licensed psychologists on active duty in the United States Military, upon receipt of a written waiver request and accompanying evidence of the order for active duty.

 (b) Fee to hire a psychological technician.
 The fee which a psychologist must pay to hire a psychological technician in his/her private practice shall be one hundred and fifty dollars ($150.00).
 The renewal fee shall be one hundred dollars ($100.00) each year and is due on the anniversary date of approval by the Board.